-Broccoli may be the least favorite type of vegetables for some of us.
+Broccoli may be the least favorite type of vegetable for some of us.
 However, broccoli is filled with antioxidants and vitamin K, both play a key role in forming a special type of fat called sphingolipids, which can be found within our neurons.

 It’s also really simple to prepare.
 Just add a handful of spinach and kale to a cup of OJ and blend away!

 Packed with an abundance of valuable nutrients, pumpkin seeds are, in our opinion, on the top of this list.
 Why?
-For one they taste great and easy to add to literally any dinner, salad, lunch, or breakfast.
+For one they taste great and are easy to add to literally any dinner, salad, lunch, or breakfast.
 This tiny seed contains magnesium, iron, zinc, and copper, all of which are important for brain health.

-A Final Word From Mindvalley
+A Final Word from Mindvalley

-Foods like these are great for energy and to strengthen your brain power.
+Foods like these are great for energy and to strengthen your brainpower.

 It’s important to remember that we can improve our brain and body function, and protect it from aging and disease with a diet that is rich in antioxidants, healthy fats, iron, and other nutrients.